A Collection of High Seas Stories from Comics' Most Daring Sailor!

 “As a piece of comic book history, this is remarkable.
 Don Winslow comics…blended somewhat realistic adventure fiction with outrageous pulp…lots of fistfights…a sexy female pirate…and a couple of really weird male villains that Dick Tracy would have loved.”

-A Reviewer on The Fandom Post wrote:
+The Fandom Post wrote:

 "The book is fantastic!"